NeuronStudio

 NeuronStudio was a non-commercial program created at Icahn School of Medicine at Mount Sinai by the Computational Neurobiology and Imaging Center.
 This program performed automatic tracing and reconstruction of neuron structures from confocal image stacks.
-The resulting models were then be exported to file using standard formats for further processing, modeling, or for statistical analyses.
+The resulting models were then exported to a file using standard formats for further processing, modeling, or for statistical analyses.
 NeuronStudio handled morphologic details on scales spanning local Dendritic spine geometry through complex tree topology to the gross spatial arrangement of multi-neuron networks.
 Its capability for automated digitization avoided the subjective errors inherent in manual tracing.
 The program ceased to be supported in 2012 and the project pages were eventually removed from the ISMMS Website.
 Its documentation and the Windows source code however are still available via the Internet Archive.

 Deconvolution

-Deconvolution of imaged data is essential for accurate 3D reconstructions.
+Deconvolution of imaged data is essential for an accurate 3D reconstructions.
 Deconvolution is an image restoration approach where 'a priori' knowledge of the optical system in the form of a point spread function (PSF) is used to obtain a better estimate of the object.
 A point spread function can be either calculated from the actual microscope parameters, measured with beads, or estimated and iteratively refined (Blind deconvolution).
 PSFs can be adjusted locally to account for variations in refractive characteristics of the tissue with depth and sample characteristics.
 For automated use with large, tiled tissue blocks, this is faster and more accurate than using an experimentally determined PSF.